Discover all the tax services we offer

 A Category 3 filer of Form 8865 generally is a US person who contributed property during such person’s tax year to a foreign partnership in exchange for an interest in such partnership if such person either owned at least a 10% interest in the partnership immediately after the contribution, or the value of the property contributed (when added to the value of any other property contributed to the partnership by such person during the 12-month period ending on the date of transfer) exceeds $100,000.

 If a foreign partnership has effectively connected income that is allocable to a foreign partner, the partnership is required to report and pay a withholding tax to the Internal Revenue Service.
-Form 8805, “Foreign Partner’s Information Statement of Section 1446 Withholding Tax”, is filed to show a US tax credit allocable to the foreign partner relating to the foreign partnership’s payment of withholding tax.
+Form 8805, “Foreign Partner’s Information Statement of Section 1446 Withholding Tax”

 Foreign partnerships raise complex US tax issues.
 At Greenback Expat Tax Services, we specialize in helping expats manage their US tax obligations.
 As part of our services, we have years of experience in assisting expats with foreign partnership issues, and we can help you, too, with your foreign partnership situation.